-If you are traveling into Cartagena by bus, you’ll pass through many of its blue-collar neighborhoods as you make your way to the Old Town, the main area of interest to visitors.
-Located within an impressive 13 km of ancient fortifications, the Old Town is a World Heritage site with well-preserved buildings dating back to the 16th century.
-Today, many of the colonial-era buildings have been converted into shops, restaurants and boutique hotels.
-It contains two districts, El Centro to the west and San Diego to the northeast.
+If you are traveling to Cartagena by bus, you’ll pass through its blue-collar neighborhoods as you enter Old Town, the main area of interest to visitors.
+Located within an impressive eight miles of stone fortifications, Old Town is a UNESCO World Heritage Site home to well-preserved colonial buildings dating back to the 16th century.
+Today, many of these have been converted into shops, restaurants, and boutique hotels.
+The area contains two districts, El Centro to the west and San Diego to the northeast.

-The neighborhood to the south of the Walled City is Getsamaní.
-A few years ago neighborhood was a crime-ridden no-go zone but today it’s a revitalized area of cool cafes, graffiti-strewn alleys, street musicians and sultry dance halls.
-It’s certainly worth wandering through this vibrant neighborhood to experience daily life, especially around Plaza de Santisma Trinidad, where fruit sellers congregate and local kids play football.
+Just south of the Old Town is Getsamaní.
+A few years ago this neighborhood was a crime-ridden no-go zone, but today it’s a revitalized area of cool cafes, graffiti-strewn alleys, street musicians, and sultry dance halls.
+It’s certainly worth wandering through this colorful enclave to get a sense of daily life, especially around Plaza de Santisma Trinidad, where fruit sellers congregate and local kids play football.

 Southwest of Getsamaní is Manga, an upper-middle-class residential area with some good restaurants.

 Farther south is Boca Grande, a modern and fashionable neighborhood of malls, movie theaters, and trendy cafes.
 It’s loaded with highrise hotels, many of them right on the beach.
 If you’ve been to Waikiki or Copacabana, you can imagine the local scene of beach umbrellas, sunbathers, and street vendors.
 This part of town also contains some medical facilities.